ccadic/ln-iwl250/README.md

 ![Ingenico iwl250 reverse engineering](https://github.com/ccadic/ln-iwl250/blob/main/iwl250pix/ingenico%20pcb.jpg)

-Once the scan is done, the image is saved and importer in a modelization software.
+Once the scan is done, the image is saved and imported in a modelization software.
 Here we use Solidworks.